 What AI Stream Alerts Cost

-There's no free tier, but one-time credit packs let you test the pipeline without a subscription: Mini is $5 for 30 credits, Boost is $15 for 150 credits, Bulk is $35 for 350 credits.
+New accounts get a one-time free credit grant, enough to preview a first Style Sheet with no card; there is no recurring free plan.
+One-time Stream Identity packs are Basic Pack $19, Full Pack $39, and Full Pack+ $49.
+Subscribers who need more credits can buy dashboard top-ups at the existing prices: Mini is $5 for 30 credits, Boost is $15 for 150 credits, and Bulk is $35 for 350 credits.
 Paying annually also drops the effective monthly cost by 25% across every tier — Starter's $15/month works out to an effective $11.25/month billed annually, roughly three months free across the year.

 For comparison, a template pack from a library like OWN3D is typically cheaper per month if you never touch your alerts again after setup — AI generation earns its cost back when you iterate often or need something a catalogue doesn't have.